AI Use Cases/Manufacturing

 2

-Step 2: Computer vision and Manufacturing-trained language models parse line items, quantities, unit prices, tax, and freight.
+Step 2: Computer vision and Manufacturing-trained AI models parse line items, quantities, unit prices, tax, and freight.
 The AI simultaneously queries your SAP, Oracle, or Epicor instance to retrieve matching POs, goods receipts, work orders, and cost center codes.

 3